MarkPearl/Blog_BookReviews/_posts/2013-12-20-The-Secrets-of-Consulting.md

 - No difference + no difference + no difference = clear difference (pg 131)

 I also found it had a really good outline of addiction recovery
-1) Remeber a lapse does not have to mean a relapse
+1) Remember a lapse does not have to mean a relapse
 2) Resist negative thoughts
 3) Ask what happened, plan a strategy for next time
 4) Return to controlled behaviour immediately